janus926/bench-utils/README.md

 #### start()
 #### stop()
 ### bench.timestamp(objId, where)
-Function to add a timestamp from where on objId.
+Function to add a timestamp on objId from somewhere.
 ### bench.report()